os6sense/highlight_js-rails/README.md

 The source for highlight.js itself also comes with a pack which enables autodetection.
 I have included 2 packs from highlight.js:

-  *highlight.pack.js* - this is the download pack as supplied at
+  **highlight.pack.js** - this is the download pack as supplied at
                        http://highlightjs.org/download/ and includes:
                        Bash, C#, C++, CSS, Diff, HTML, XML, HTTP, Ini, JSON, Java, JavaScript, PHP, Perl, Python, Ruby, SQL

-  *highlight.pack.all.js* - this is the complete shebang and is rather large
+  **highlight.pack.all.js** - this is the complete shebang built with the Python build script included in the highlight.js source.
+It is rather large at 111K and includes some languages which I hadn't even heard of!
-                          at 111K.

 The great thing about these is that they autodetect and hence don't require you to specify which language to include.
-To use them all you will need to add to the application.js file is:
+To use either of them, all you will need to add to the application.js file is:

 ```javascript
 //= require highlight_js/highlight.pack